craic/pi_power/README.md

 I did have a problem with the shutdown pin (GPIO26 in the circuit) getting triggered when I plugged the PowerBoost 1000C input USB cable back in, after it had been disconnected.
 I solved that by placing a 0.1uF ceramic capacitor between GPIO26 and Ground.

+In addition, there can be voltage drop over longer wires and the breadboard tracks.
+The Adafruit guide to the PowerBoost 1000C mentions this.
+Shorter wires are better.

 Please do not just wire your circuit from the breadboard diagram - understand the circuit first - you may be able to come up with a neater layout.
 More importantly, I may have made a mistake in cerating the diagram.